• Skip to primary navigation

 1. explain the U.S. business system and how business is conducted

-2. discuss the global context of business
+2. describe the global context of business

 3. discuss conducting business responsibly and ethically